ChrisDuffley/stationPlaylist/readme.md

 * SPL Controller layer.
 * SPL Assistant layer from SPL Studio.
 * Announce time including seconds from SPL Studio.
-* Toggling track dial on or off (works properly while a track is focused; to assign a command to this, select a track, then open NVDA's input gestures dialog.).
+* Toggling track dial on or off (works properly while a track is focused; to assign a command to this, move to a track in Studio, then open NVDA's input gestures dialog.).
 * Announcing temperature.
 * Announcing title of next track if scheduled.
 * Announcing title of the currently playing track.